allen2c/virtual-stories/README.md

 The tool only provides basic medication info but no allergy reaction protocols or emergency guidance.
 This appears to be a serious medical emergency requiring immediate professional intervention.

 assistant channel=final:
-I understand you're experiencing concerning symptoms after taking amoxicillin.
-While I can confirm it's an antibiotic, I don't have access to emergency allergy protocols or the detailed medical guidance you need right now.
-This is being processed urgently.
+Your symptoms require guidance beyond what is available here.
+Checking available options.
 [ACKNOWLEDGE_AND_PASS_TO_BACKGROUND_AGENT]
 ```

 #### Special Flag `[ACKNOWLEDGE_AND_PASS_TO_BACKGROUND_AGENT]` Example 3: Provided knowledge information in system prompt is not enough to answer the user's question